smartparkingsjsu/sparking/README.md

 $ pip install <package_name>
 ```

+## Ruby On Rails

+### Required

+- Ruby 2.4.1
+- Rails 5.1

+### Install

+1. Clone this repository
+2. Install all the packages by using `bundle install` command.
+3. Start the server with `rails s` command.

-# Demo
+## Demo

+### Pictures of System In Action

+### Video of System In Action

+### Ruby On Rails Demo

-We do not provide tech support to anyone that tries to run our code.
+We do not provide tech support to anyone that tries to run our code Ruby on Rails code.
 This is due to there are too many constraints that are set within the code and relies on a lot of dependencies.

 | Description   | API Server    | Host |
 |-------------|-------------|-----|
 | Regular Server      | [Link](http://smartparkingsjsu.herokuapp.com) | [Heroku](http://www.heroku.com) |
 | API Server      | [Link](http://smartparkingsjsu.herokuapp.com) | [Heroku](http://www.heroku.com) |